Vega Ioane

-Olaivavega Ioane is an American college football offensive guard for the Penn State Nittany Lions.
+Olaivavega Ioane (/joʊ'ɑːnɛ/ yoh-AH-neh; born April 17, 2004) is an American professional football guard for the Baltimore Ravens of the National Football League (NFL).
+Ioane played college football for the Penn State Nittany Lions and was selected by the Ravens in the first round of the 2026 NFL draft.

 Early life

-Ioane is from Graham, Washington.
+Ioane was born on the islands of American Samoa, one of eight siblings, he and his family moved to Graham, Washington.
 He attended Graham-Kapowsin High School where he played football as an offensive lineman, making the varsity team as a freshman before becoming a starter as a sophomore.
 He had not played football until he entered Graham-Kapowsin.
 He was a first-team All-South Puget Sound League (SPSL) selection and as a senior was chosen second-team All-American by MaxPreps after helping his team to a 15–0 record and the state championship.
 A three-star prospect, he was ranked the eighth-best player in the state and the 18th-best interior offensive lineman nationally by 247Sports.
 He initially committed to play college football for the Washington Huskies before de-committing and signing with the Penn State Nittany Lions.

 College career

 Ioane, an offensive guard, played in four games for Penn State in 2022 while redshirting.
 As a redshirt-freshman in 2023, he played in all 13 games and started five, being selected honorable mention All-Big Ten Conference by the media.
 Ioane became a full-time starter in 2024, starting all 16 games while being selected second-team All-Big Ten.